ANTI WAR ART AUTOBIOGRAPHY BIOGRAPHY COMMUNES DRUGS/SEX

 This lighthearted, free spirited, groovy guide tells you everything you need to be a hippie!

 Alfred E. Neuman as a flower child?
 Ecch!
 Here is a hilarious look back at the Sixties from America's foremost satire magazine.
 Illustrated throughout in color and black and white, this MADcap compendium showcases the best send-ups, takeoffs, and put-ons from the era that gave us Tiny Tim and Timothy Leary.
 You'll be transported back to the days of psychedelia and Beatlemania as "the usual gang of idiots" - the editors and contributors of MAD Magazine - present classic features from their past.
-So drop in and drop out with Alfred E. and company as the MADness begins.

-Website created by S.F.Heart© 2006 All rights reserved.
+Website created by S.F.Heart©1997 - 2024 all rights reserved.

 All products and company names mentioned herein are the trademarks of their respective owners.